CodHeK/Heatmap-Sketcher/README.md

 # Heatmap-Sketcher

-Create heatmap graffiti using this using awesome chrome extension and be C O O L ! :sunglasses:
+Create github heatmap graffiti using this sketcher and be C O O L ! :sunglasses:

 ![ss](ss.png)